 In 1976, 19-year-old architecture student Marina Vaptzarova, travels from France to Nepal by road, where she discovers the cultures and traditions that will later inspire her designs.
-Succumbing to the Himalayan charm she settles in Nepal in 1980, where her long-standing passion for authentic living traditions equips her to recognize the prestige of the ancient artisan traditions still surviving in Nepal.
+Succumbing to the Himalayan charm she settles in Nepal in 1981, where her long-standing passion for authentic living traditions equips her to recognize the prestige of the ancient artisan traditions still surviving in Nepal.
 Their highly refined craftsmanship and the self-sufficiency of their methods are quite remarkable.
 She is especially captivated by the many qualities of their traditional paper, known as Daphne paper - locally called Lokta.
 Highly esteemed in Himalayan societies for its durability and attractive texture, it has for centuries been used in prayer books, official documents and even traditional medicine.
 In addition to its appealing texture, it is made of long fibers that endow it with exceptional strength.
 According to tradition, the fibers are gently peeled from the Daphne bush bark.
 This rare bush grows only in the Himalayan foothills between 2000 and 3000 meters in altitude.
 It has the distinctive feature of maturing in only six years and regenerating in consequence of its harvest, without which it would dry up and perish under Nepal’s harsh climate.
 Its fibers are self-adhesive by nature and therefore do not require any additives to create paper.
 Natural and entirely handmade, Daphne paper is in fact one of the most sustainable papers in the world.

 Natural and entirely handmade, Daphne paper is in fact one of the most sustainable papers in the world.

-In addition to her creativity and commitment to reviving and preserving cultures and their traditions, Vaptzarovaa’s priority concern has been sustainability.
+In addition to her creativity and commitment to reviving and preserving cultures and their traditions, Marina Vaptzarova’s priority concern has been sustainability.
 Entirely made by hand, from plant harvest up to the final finishing touches, Marina Vaptzarova products are an exemplar of sustainable design.
-Some of the traditional raw materials she works with today include Daphne paper, hand-woven nettle fabric (or Allo), hand-woven hemp fabric and felt.
+Some of the traditional raw materials she works with today include Daphne paper, hand-woven nettle fabric - Allo, hand-woven hemp fabric and felt.
 All of which are bio-degradable, can be recycled and do not harm the environment.

-Allo, is hand-woven from the Giant Himalayan Nettle, which grows profusely in most northern parts of Nepal flourishing under the shade of forests.
+Allo is hand-woven from the Giant Himalayan Nettle, which grows profusely in most northern parts of Nepal flourishing under the shade of forests.
 Hemp also grows and regenerates rapidly without any fertilizers and is known as one of the most sustainable plants on earth.
 As raw materials and products are entirely handmade, the brand’s production has very little to no energy consumption and provides job opportunities for many Nepalese artisans.
-Without any legal obligation, Marina Vaptzarova has also made it a point to offer and implement social benefits and health insurance to employees as well as scholarships for children of employees.
+Without any legal obligation, Marina Vaptzarova has also made it a point to offer and implement social benefits and health insurance to employees and their close family, as well as scholarships for children of employees.
 To further support Nepal’s future, the company donates 1% of its sales to the Nepal Youth Foundation, who are committed to providing freedom, health, shelter and education to Nepal’s most impoverished children.

 It is safe to say that Marina Vaptzarova creations are as beautiful as art, as educational as a museum and as natural as it gets.
-Vaptzarova believes in a return to the fundamentals: ancestral knowledge, the human hand and nature - that with these simple tools it is possible to create in vogue designs, which withhold the authentic quality and beauty of the living.
+Marina believes in a return to the fundamentals: ancestral knowledge, the human hand and nature - that with these simple tools it is possible to create in vogue designs, which withhold the authentic quality and beauty of the living.